Strain Gauge Meter

 Depending on the Strain Gauge Meter program settings, measurement results can be represented as force, weight, displacement, torque, and other parameters.
 The sensor can be powered by an integrated strain-gauge station generator.

 Strain Gauge creates a virtual channel containing the measurement results.
 It can be used in all ZETLAB programs, as well as in applications created in SCADA ZETVIEW.
 The figure below shows the strain gauge operating results on the oscillograph.

 The upper diagram shows strain-gauge sensor signal (the sensor is powered by AC current).
 The second figure depicts Strain gauge meter program operation results.

 Strain Gauge Meter: Configuration

 Measuring channels settings are available in the dialog window “Measuring unit parameters” which is activated by “Parameters” key in the Strain gauge meter window.

 “Measuring unit parameters” clause contains three fields: “Parameters”, “Strain gauge meter” and “Strain gauge sensor”.

 The section “Parameters” allows to set general characteristics of the measuring complex:

 - Feed current – strain gauge station integrated generator power supply options (AC/DC);

-- Readings – absolute or relative (if relative readings are selected it is necessary to choose measuring and basic channel);
+- Readings – absolute or relative (if relative readings are selected, it is necessary to choose the measuring and basic channel);

 - Measuring unit;